IN2-Moist/2Take1-Moist-Script/README.md

 	Enable Atmos Light FX <Toggle>
-		Bigger Range will make particles and objects glow Lower Range will localise the light to you this kind of looks like you have vehicle neon’s on your ped
+		Bigger Range will make particles and objects glow Lower Range will localise the light to you this kind of looks like you have vehicle neonâ€™s on your ped